All Episodes

 This is not the biggest moral issue you've got going on in the world.

-Do you have do you know anybody who's doing anything immoral or false or corrupt or anything?
+Do you know anybody who's doing anything immoral or false or corrupt or anything?

 Okay, good.